mkijowski/lab-passwords/README.md

 ## Task 2 - `john`

+Use the same attack type from task 1 with John the Ripper against the `yescrypt.hashes`.
+Include the John potfile in this repository and answer the following:

 * How many passwords were you able to crack using `john` with the `500_passwords.txt`?

 * What would be the maximum number of hashes `john` would compute assuming a